lenngri/memegenerator/README.md

 To start the server in development mode on your local machine:

 1. Create a free [mongoDB Atlas account](https://www.mongodb.com)
+2. Navigate to the `/backend` directory
-2. Create a .env file in the root directory
+3. Create a .env file in the root directory
-3. Put in place the following environment variables, according to [common .env syntax](https://www.npmjs.com/package/dotenv)
+4. Put in place the following environment variables, according to [common .env syntax](https://www.npmjs.com/package/dotenv)
     * MONGO_URI
     * MONGO_USER
     * MONGO_PW